Xamla/xamla.github.io/_posts/2016-03-15-Review-of-Learning-Hand-Eye-Coordination-via-DL.markdown

     location.)
 * Grasps automatically were adapted to the different material properties of the objects.
 * Even challenging (e.g. flat) objects could be grasped.
+* Results of experimenting with the training data sizes suggest that collecting additional data could further improve the accuracy of the grasping sypstem.
+Thus experiments with even larger datasets are planned for future work.